Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Results and Discussion

 Finally, we test the models against the configurations of future cosmological surveys.
 Once again, we perform the MCMC analysis for simulated data with the settings of the Simons Observatory and LiteBIRD experiments (early-time data, CMB) and a joint analysis considering the configurations of the Euclid satellite (late-time data, galaxy survey).
 In Fig.~\ref{fig:3}, we present the 2D contour regions for a representative subset of parameters of the Cosmo I model (left panel) and the corresponding improvement in their uncertainties (right panel), represented by the ratio of the uncertainties shown in Table~\ref{Tab3} with the fiducial parameters chosen for the analysis, being $(\Omega_b h^2,\Omega_ch^2,100\theta_s,\tau_{reio},n_s,\ln(10^{10}A_s),\sum m_\nu,\alpha)=(0.02277,0.12,1.04110,0.055,0.965,3.045,0.06,2)$.

 At first glance, one may note the improvement in precision when considering early- and late-time simulated data jointly, especially for $\alpha_{QI}$ and $\sum m_\nu$ parameters.
 Not surprisingly, the precision has also increased in relation to the previous MCMC analysis using current data.
-In particular, for the $\alpha$-attractor parameter, $\alpha_{\mathrm{QI}}$, we obtain the forecasted $1\sigma$ uncertainty of $ 0.286 $ (Simons + LiteBIRD + Euclid), which represents an improvement in precision of approximately $72\%$ with respect to the most constraining current case, i.e, the flat model with CMB + DESI + Pantheon+.
-For the total neutrino mass, we also find a significant increase in sensitivity, with the expected error of $0.0192$ for the combined configurations of the future galaxy survey and CMB observations, corresponding to an improvement of roughly $8.6\%$ from the constraining power obtained with the analysis using real data\footnote{The analysis of the Cosmo I model with CMB + DESI + Pantheon+ data has returned an integrated $1\sigma$ posterior uncertainty of $0.021$ for the total mass of neutrinos.}.
+In particular, for the $\alpha$-attractor parameter, $\alpha_{\mathrm{QI}}$, we obtain the forecasted $1\sigma$ uncertainty of $ 0.286 $ (Simons + LiteBIRD + Euclid), which represents an improvement in precision of approximately $72\%$ with respect to the most constraining current case (real data), i.e, the flat model with CMB + DESI + Pantheon+.
+For the total neutrino mass, we also find a significant increase in sensitivity, with the expected error of $0.0192$ for the combined configurations of the future galaxy survey and CMB observations, corresponding to an improvement of roughly $8.6\%$ from the constraining power obtained with the analysis using real data\footnote{The basis for this comparison is the $1\sigma$ uncertainty obtained from analysis of the Cosmo I model with CMB + DESI + Pantheon+ data, which has returned an integrated $1\sigma$ posterior uncertainty of $0.021$ for the total mass of neutrinos.}.
 We also note that our results for $\sum m_\nu$ are competitive with those obtained in similar analyses~\cite{Rodrigues:2025zvq,Qin:2025nkk,Chudaykin:2019ock}.
 In particular, using a Fisher matrix approach, Ref.~\cite{Rodrigues:2025zvq} reported a $2\sigma$ sensitivity of $0.033$ eV for the total neutrino mass within the $\Lambda$CDM $+\sum m_\nu$ framework, considering the J-PAS galaxy survey configuration combined with CMB and SNe Ia observations.
-This constraint is approximately $15\%$ tighter than ours, a difference that can be naturally attributed to the distinct data sets and analysis strategies employed to derive the limits on the sum of neutrino masses.
+This constraint is approximately $15\%$ tighter than ours.